sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 3. Click **Invite user status**

 The list of users invited and their status will be shown.
+Their TechPass and SEED status will be reflected on the list.

 <img src="/images/invite_user_status.png" alt="drawing" width="55%"/>